-- A. This policy applies to all students at Bluffview (PK-8). - B. All students and staff shall understand that they are responsible for managing their own personal distractions and biases without regulating individual students' clothing/self-expression. - C. Students should not be shamed or required to display their body in front of others (students, parents, or staff) in school.
-"Shaming" includes but is not limited to kneeling or bending over to check attire fit, measuring straps or skirt length, asking students to account for their attire in the classroom, and directing students to correct a dress code violation during instructional time.
+- A. This policy applies to all students at Bluffview (PK-8). - B. Staff shall understand that they are responsible for managing their own personal distractions and biases without regulating individual students' clothing/self-expression.
+Staff will be supported in understanding their own biases through staff development opportunities designed to bring them in touch with underlying cultural and personal prejudices about clothing and personal presentation. - C. Students should not be shamed or required to display their body in front of others (students, parents, or staff) in school.
+"Shaming" includes but is not limited to kneeling or bending over to check attire fit, asking students to account for their attire in the classroom, and directing students to correct a dress code violation during instructional time.